OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

 If you need to federate several datacenters, with a different OpenNebula instance managing the resources but needing a common authentication schema, check the :ref:`Federation Section <federation_section>`.

-The maximum number of servers (virtualization hosts) that can be managed by a single OpenNebula instance (zone) strongly depends on the performance and scalability of the underlying platform infrastructure, mainly the storage subsystem.
-We do not recommend more than 500 servers within each zone, but there are users with 1,000 servers in each zone.
-You may find interesting the following section about :ref:`how to tune OpenNebula for large deployments <one_scalability>`.

 Monitoring
 ================================================================================

 The monitoring subsystem gathers information relative to the hosts and the virtual machines, such as the host status, basic performance indicators, as well as VM status and capacity consumption.
 This information is collected by executing a set of static probes provided by OpenNebula.
-The information is sent according to the following process: each host periodically sends monitoring data via UDP to the front-end which collects it and processes it in a dedicated module.
+The information is sent according to the following process: each host periodically sends monitoring data to the front-end which collects it and processes it in a dedicated module.
 This model is highly scalable and its limit (in terms of number of VMs monitored per second) is bounded to the performance of the server running oned and the database server.
-Please read the :ref:`UDP-push Section <imudppushg>` for more information.

 Please check the :ref:`the Monitoring Section <mon>` for more details.